Cambridge Building Society Conveyancing Lender Panel Compliance Tool

 Can I register a complaint to Cambridge Building Society about the lawyers being on the Cambridge Building Society conveyancing panel?

 Complaining to Cambridge Building Society about their conveyancing panel is unlikely to yield much of a response.
 Every solicitor firm and conveyancer must have a complaints procedure.
-You can get information from the solicitor’s or conveyancer’s website or ask at their office.
+Usually one can find this information from the solicitor’s or conveyancer’s website or ask at their office.
 They must tell you about it if you ask.

 The Legal Ombudsman will make sure that your complaint is addressed by the solicitor.
 It can also advise you how to complain.